Campaigns go public with anger at Democratic National Committee as first debate looms

 "This is deeply disappointing," Inslee said Thursday.
 "The DNC is silencing the voices of Democratic activists, many of our progressive partner organizations, and nearly half of the Democratic presidential field, who want to debate the existential crisis of our time.
 Democratic voters say that climate change is their top issue; the Democratic National Committee must listen to the grassroots of the party."

-A recent CNN poll found that 82% of Democrats or Democratic-leaning ind
+A recent CNN poll found that 82% of Democrats or Democratic-leaning independents